 A pandemic struck world has made video conferences a daily part of most of our lives.
 To make it easier for workers, Google has announced a new feature for Meet.
 Google Meet will now work with Chromecast devices to be cast on to your TVs.
+You can learn how to Chromecast from iPhone to stay mobile during online meetings instead of using a desktop or laptop.

 In a recent post, Google confirmed that Google Meet is being extended to Chromecast as well as devices that have Chromecast built-in.